alexoverride/causality/README.md

  - real-time movement
  - a reaction system where reactions can resolve before or after their triggers
  - and time dilation per unit, with each reaction tree layer dilating time more, slowing the action down to allow time to think and create complex reaction trees.

+This is the first entry of my gameplay programmer portfolio.
+More to come!